 Excess tax can be reclaimed from HMRC and there are specific forms covering the various situations that arise.
 Alternatively, a refund should be produced as the result of HMRC's end-of-tax year reconciliation - but that might be more than 12 months after the tax has been paid.
-In the example of Helen above, the tax repayment would be £2,128 (£5,128 - £3,000).
+In the example of Helen above, the tax repayment would be £2.128 (£5,128 - £3,000).

 As well as allowing flexi-access withdrawals, the pension flexibility legislation gives another way to draw lump sums from DC pensions: the uncrystallised fund pension lump sum (UFPLS).
-This is not offered by all providers and in practical terms there is little difference in drawing out a slice of pension as 25% tax-free PCLS and the 75% taxable flexi-access withdrawal - as Helen did in the above example.
-The awkwardly named UFPLS has the same potential emergency tax issues as flexi-access withdrawals.
+This is not offered by all providers and in practical terms there is little difference in drawing out a slice of pension as 25% tax-free PCLS and the 75% taxable flexi-access drawdown (FAD) withdrawal - as Helen did in the above example.